 The recently completed Woodstock skateboard park, which boasts four ramps, was officially opened on Monday 16 July 2018.
 As part of the festivities, Councillor Brett Herron, Mayoral Committee Member for Transport and Urban Development, got onto a skateboard and joined local skateboarders to test the facility.

-The City’s Transport and Urban Development Authority will spend approximately R57 million, excluding VAT, on the construction of 340 Breaking New Ground (BNG) houses at a site located on the corner of Edison Drive and Herschel Way in Belhar.
-The project is set to commence on 20 April 2018 and expected to take approximately 24 months to complete, if all goes according to plan.
+The City’s Transport and Urban Development Authority commenced with the construction of 340 Breaking New Ground units on 14 July 2018 at a site located on the corner of Edison Drive and Herschel Way in Belhar.
+The project is scheduled to take approximately 24 months to complete.